dashevo/dashmate/README.md

 ### Docker Compose

 If you want to use Docker Compose directly, you will need to pass a configuration as a dotenv file.
-You can output the currently selected config to a dotenv file for Docker Compose as follows:
+You can output a config to a dotenv file for Docker Compose as follows:

 ```bash
 $ mn config:envs --output-file .env